 As each service can be developed, tested, and deployed independently, developers don’t need to overhaul the whole program when introducing new features or changes.
 This kind of architecture lends a software product enhanced scalability, availability, and fault tolerance.

 The rising adoption of microservices and containers powered by Kubernetes is a trend one needs to look forward to.
-The global market size of microservices architecture is likely to reach $8073 million by 2026, as per a study by Allied Market Research.
+The global market size of microservices architecture is likely to reach 49.91 billion USD by 2035, as per the Market Research Future analysis.

 5. The Rise of Web 3.0

-Web 3.0, also called the ‘decentralized web’, is a revolutionary trend in product engineering expected to take center stage in 2023 and beyond.
-Web 3.0 is the latest phase of the world wide web, with Web 1.0 characterized by static, read-only websites, and Web 2.0 characterized by user-generated content, social networks, big data, cloud technologies, and mobile applications.
+Web 3.0, also called the ‘decentralized web’, is a revolutionary trend in software product engineering expected to take center stage in 2023 and beyond.
+Web 3.0 is the latest phase of the World Wide Web, with Web 1.0 characterized by static, read-only websites, and Web 2.0 characterized by user-generated content, social networks, big data, cloud technologies, and mobile applications.
 Web 3.0 is built on blockchain-powered databases and comprises cryptocurrencies, non-fungible tokens, and decentralized applications (DApps), among other elements.

 6. DevSecOps Boosts Security